whiplashomega/elthelas2/data/spellsv2/tensers-transformation.md

 * You have proficiency in Strength and Constitution saving throws.
 * You can attack twice, instead of once, when you take the Attack action on your turn.
 You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.

-Immediately after the spell ends, you must succeed on a DC 15 Constitution saving throw or suffer one level of exhausuon.
+Immediately after the spell ends, they must succeed on a DC 15 Constitution saving throw or suffer one level of exhausuon.